dumlutimuralp/k8s-with-nsx-t-2.5.x/Part 2/README.md

 ![](2019-12-13-15-57-25.png)

+Note : As mentioned in Part 1; two network interfaces will be used oon each Ubuntu node.

 For Ubuntu 18.04 installation [this article](https://www.linuxtechi.com/ubuntu-18-04-lts-desktop-installation-guide-screenshots/) outlines the steps needed in a simplified flow structure.

-Additional steps needed to be followed to prepare the Ubuntu OS for Docker and K8S installation.
-Repeat Steps X X X below for all three nodes.
-In this lab "k8s-master" , "k8s-worker1" and "k8s-worker2" are configured.
+Additional steps needed to be followed to prepare the Ubuntu OS for Docker and K8S installation. <b>Repeat Steps 1-5 below for all three nodes.</b> In this lab "k8s-master" , "k8s-worker1" and "k8s-worker2" are configured.

 1. Configure a unique hostname :